-As much as we love Europe and our last five weeks in Italy, Dave and I were ready for a change of scenery, food and climate.
-Due to the colder weather, visiting England in October is not for everyone, but we wanted to explore the England of yesteryear, complete with warm fires and sticky toffee pudding, two things that don’t quite work in the warm weather.
-Over the course of nine days, we went in search of historical pubs in London, the ancient Roman baths of Bath, the quaint villages of the Cotswolds, and finally, all that is medieval (and haunted) in York.
+Visiting England in October is not for everyone, however, Dave and I were craving a cozy trip, complete with warm fires and sticky toffee pudding, two things that don’t quite work in the warm weather.
+We spent nine days in search of historical pubs in London, the ancient Roman ruins of Bath, the quaint villages of the Cotswolds, and all that is medieval (and haunted) in York.

 The Star Tavern (Belgravia): Although not one of the oldest pubs in London, it’s supposedly where the Great Train Robbers hatched their plan to attack the Mail service in 1963.
 There’s no fireplace here, but the fish and chips were good as was the chicken and leek pie.
 Sticky toffee was a solid B+.

 Argyll Arms (Oxford Circus): The Argyll Arms was built in 1742 but acquired its present Victorian décor in 1897.
 Although not a standout from historical perspective, this pub is beautiful and cozy.

 Ye Olde Cheshire Cheese (The City): Rebuilt in 1667 after the Great Fire, this was a favorite haunt of Dickens.
 This pub has numerous rooms and nooks to enjoy your pint, some with a fireplace.
 We had fish and chips and bangers and mash here, both were OK but nothing to write home about.
 The draw here is the ambience.